The CD-Traveller team share their favorite 2011 travel experiences and look at the top spots for 2012

 And for those who aren’t mad about the monarchy and/or sport, there’s a myriad of cultural events on the horizon from London Fashion Week in February, to the Mayoral election in May.
 It’s a cliché I know, but as Samuel Johnson once said: “You’ll find no man, at all intellectual, who is willing to leave London.
 No, Sir, when a man is tired of London, he is tired of life; for there is in London all that life can afford.”

 2011 highlight: Georgia

 What I tend to remember are places I’ve not been too before.
 So in 2011, I was pleased to have seen parts of Georgia and in particular the Svaneti region up in the mountains.
-It is unspoilt; development is progressing at an astonishing pace and this is my tip for an all-round destination in the future.
+It is unspoiled; development is progressing at an astonishing pace and this is my tip for an all-around destination in the future.

-As for destinations at home, the Dingle peninsular in Ireland is always a place to marvel.
+As for destinations at home, the Dingle peninsula in Ireland is always a place to marvel.

 2012 tip: Ukraine and Bangladesh

 This year, I want to go to Ukraine.
 My best man has been there 11 times in the last few years and raves about this “undiscovered” country.
 As well as Ukraine, I will be journeying to Skomer to see the puffins, razorbills, and seals in early summer – something I have wanted to do for years – so that will be part of a holiday exploring the new coastal path.
 Later in the year, Bangladesh beckons.
 Again, it’s another country largely unvisited by Britons (unless you have relatives there), but I am told the country is one I have to see.